summer-solutions/orm/README.md

 There are only two golden rules you need to remember defining entity struct:

  * first field must be type of "orm.ORM"
- * second argument must have name "ID" and must be type of one of uint, uint16, uint32, uint64
+ * second argument must have name "ID" and must be type of one of uint, uint16, uint32, uint24, uint64, rune

- As you can see orm is not using null values like sql.NullString.
-Simply set empty string "" and orm will convert it to null in database if needed.

  By default entity is not cached in local cache or redis, to change that simply use key "redisCache" or "localCache" in "orm" tag for "ORM" field: